Leap Seconds and how they are handled by Meinberg Devices and NTP

 Several IRIG frame types have been specified to transport time information between two IRIG devices.
 Most of the commonly used IRIG frames carry the day-of-year and the current time, but they do neither contain the year number which would be required to convert the day-of-year to a calendar date unambiguously in leap years and non-leap years, nor the UTC offset of the transported time, or a leap second announcement.

-The IRIG frame type IEEE1344 contains all this information.
+The IRIG-compatible timecode frame types IEEE 1344 and IEEE C37.118 contain all this information.
 However, by specification the leap second is announced only about 60 seconds before it actually occurs.

 If such an IRIG receiver is used as a reference time source for NTP then there's a good chance the NTP daemon misses the leap second announcement at a polling interval of 64 seconds and thus is unable to handle the leap second correctly.
 Even if the NTP daemon received the leap second announcement, it was too late to pass the announcement on to the clients, so most of the NTP clients would probably miss the leap second.